WizzyHarry/Machine_Learning/a1/README.md

 >
 > #### Git commands w/short descriptions:

-1. git init -
+1. git init - creates an empty git repository
-2. git status -
+2. git status - shows which files have been staged, which haven't, and which files git is tracking
-3. git add -
+3. git add - saves current project into commit history
-4. git commit -
+4. git commit - captures the current saved changes
-5. git push -
+5. git push - push saved changes that git has committed
-6. git pull -
+6. git pull - brings changes from a different repository to the current
-7. another command
+7. git branch - list all branches in your repository and your current branch

 #### Assignment Screenshots: